rkotze/rkotze.github.io/_posts/2019-10-10-deploy-vs-code-extension-from-azure-pipeline.md

 ![vs-code-release](https://user-images.githubusercontent.com/10452163/66151454-418a6e80-e60f-11e9-99a4-621c67d20c8c.jpg)
 _Build a release pipeline to VS Code marketplace_

 This article assumes you have built a `.vsix` artifact from am Azure DevOps pipeline.
-If not, I will be posting fairly soon on how to make a build pipeline for your VS Code extension.
-I wanted to keep these posts about Azure pipeline separate, to focus on small specific tasks.
+If not, I have created a post on how to make a [continuous delivery pipeline for your VS Code extension](/coding/build-ci-azure-pipeline-vscode-extension).
+I wanted to keep this post about deploying via Azure pipeline specifically, to keep the steps focused.

 ### Deploy to VS Code marketplace